tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-alias.md

 ## Response

+For a successful create request, you should see status code "201 Created".

-For a successful request: 201 Created.
+For a successful update request, you should see "204 No Content".

 ## Examples